QUESTIONS – FAQ

 Q: My landlord sent me an eviction notice to enlarge the dwelling, divide it or change its destination.
 What are my rights?

-A: The Civil Code of Quebec allows the landlord of a building to evict a tenant “to subdivide the dwelling, enlarge it substantially or change its destination” (art 1959 C.C.Q.).
+A: The Civil Code of Quebec allows the owner of a building to evict a tenant in order to “subdivide the dwelling, enlarge it substantially or change its destination” (art.
+1959 C.c.Q.).

-To proceed with the eviction, the lessor must send a notice at least six months before the end of the lease.
-The notice must include the reason for the eviction and the date at which the tenant must leave, that is, the last day of their lease.
+To evict a tenant, the landlord must send a written notice to the tenant at least six months before the end of the lease (for a lease of 12 months or more).
+The notice must state the reason for the eviction and the date on which the tenant must leave, i.e. the last day of the lease.

 Q: My landlord is offering me money to leave my apartment.
 Do I have to accept it?